labby/foldergallery/README.markdown

 automaticly if you sync the filesystem with the database in the foldergallery backend.

 ## Changelog
-Detailed Changelogs can be seen on https://github.com/aldus/foldergallery_jq/commits/master
+Detailed Changelog can be seen on https://github.com/aldus/foldergallery_jq/commits/master